remzmike/remzmike.github.io/mk-resume.md

 * Worked with proprietary tax form scripting language

 **July 5, 2005 – August 8, 2008**
-Web Developer at Microbilt Corporation of Kennesaw, Georgia
+Software Developer at Microbilt Corporation of Kennesaw, Georgia

 Full-stack Microsoft developer for CreditCommander, a web-based credit and background screening suite; and hundreds of private labels.